 Clear timelines

 Offers without timelines suggest disorganization or an intent to delay.
-Projects need clear deadlines.
-These ensure efficient progress and completion within reasonable timeframes.
+Projects need clear deadlines for efficient progress and completion within reasonable timeframes.

 Absence of schedule often leads to prolonged projects and increased inconvenience for homeowners.